 Health workforce science – and the data research infrastructure necessary to support it — is critical to making the best decisions about this essential human resource.
 We need to advance health workforce science in Canada now.

-Canada lags behind comparable OECD countries, including the U.K., Australia, and the U.S. on big data analytics and a digital research infrastructure that would give us vital information for health workforce planning.
+Canada lags behind comparable OECD countries, including the U.K., Australia, and the U.S., on big data analytics and digital research infrastructure that would give us vital information for health workforce planning.
 Significant gaps in our knowledge have caused serious systemic risks for planners to manage during this health crisis.